DeaJae/WooCommerce-Computer-Builder/README.md

 <h4>Current Issues and 'working ons'</h4>
 -Testing SubCategories, some odd effects.
 In fact, I'd say create categories for the builder, then share products in from their current.
 Removing them takes a bit of effort in DB tables<br>
 -Adding Tags, helpful if you list socket types, useful prot info on these.<br>
 -Improve mini-cart updating.
-Not working with AJAX at the moment.<br>
+Not working with AJAX at the moment.
+Have added intructions on how to disable in-plugin cart and use Minicart in sidebar (which AJAX does work for)<br>
 -Removing lots of useless code and tidying up files.<br>

 To see what it looks like and our process, have a look at our main site article: http://www.littleportitservices.co.uk/our-first-plugin/